breadcat/blog.minskio.co.uk/content/quotes.md

 >Diamonds are intrinsically worthless <!-- de beers chairman, nicky oppenheimer -->

+>Did he have hands?
+Did he have a face? <!-- the wire -->

 >Did you see that ludicrous display last night <!-- the it crowd -->

 >Do androids dream of dick? <!-- misprinted book label -->